-Schwartzberg is founder of BlackLight Films, a company dedicated to producing large-format films, features, documentaries, TV content and children’s programming.
-Its projects include “America’s Heart & Soul,” a story of Americans who are remarkable in their everyday lives, for Walt Disney Pictures; “America!,” a 26-episode half-hour series for The Hallmark Channel; and “Chasing the Light,” a one-hour documentary that aired on PBS, among numerous others.
+As the founder of BlackLight Films, Schwartzberg brought us projects like “America’s Heart & Soul,” for Walt Disney Pictures, the “America!,” 26-episode half-hour series for The Hallmark Channel; and the one-hour “Chasing the Light” documentary that aired on PBS and numerous other channels.

 For Schwartzberg, the greatest satisfaction is creating works that can have a positive effect on the future of the planet.
 “I hope my films inspire and open people’s hearts.
-Beauty is nature’s tool for survival – you protect what you fall in love with.
-If I can move enough people on an emotional level, I hope we can achieve the consciousness shift we need to sustain and celebrate life.”
+Beauty is nature’s tool for survival – you protect what you love.
+If I can move enough people on an emotional level, I hope we can achieve the shift in consciousness we need to sustain and celebrate life.”

 Join Moving Art and Louie at the following events:

 - March 12-14: Dallas Arboretum Year of the Children’s Garden inauguration & viewing of Wings of Life.
 Dallas TX

 - March 17-21: TED2014 Vancouver, Canada

 - March 26: Wings of Life screening in support of The Harvest Club of Orange County Santa Ana, CA

 - March 28: World Business Academy fundraiser in Santa Barbara, CA